Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

        sel.waitForPageToLoad("30000")
        self.failUnless(sel.is_text_present(search))

+Why would we want a separate file with data in it for our tests?
+One important method of testing concerns running the same test repetetively with differnt data values.
+This is called *data-driven-testing* and is a very common testing task.
+Test automation tools, Selenium included, generally handle this as it's often a common reason for building test automation to support manual testing methods.

-This Python script opens a text file that we've written with one search string on each line.
-Then it is saving that in an array of strings, and at last, it's iterating over that strings array and doing the search and assert on each.
+The Python script above opens a text file.
+This file contain a different search string on each line.
+The code then saves this in an array of strings, and at last, it's iterating over the strings array and doing the search and assert on each.

-This is a very basic example of what you can do, but the idea is to show you things that can easily be done with a scripting language while they're impossible to do using Selenium-IDE.
+This is a very basic example of what you can do, but the idea is to show you things that can easily be done with either a programming or scripting language when they're difficult or even impossible to do using Selenium-IDE.

 Error Handling
 ~~~~~~~~~~~~~~

 *Note: This section is not yet developed.*

+A quick note though--recognize that your programming language's exception-handling support
+can be used for error handling and recovery.

 ..
 TODO: Complete this...
 Not sure if the scenario that I put is the best example to use
 ..
 Then, what if google.com is down at the moment of our tests?
 Even if that sounds